haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/2.scripts/1.commands/en.md

 * `Chibi`: The chibi to emote
 * `Emote`: The emote that should be shown

-This command displays an emote in a speech bubble above a [chibi](../graphics/chibis) figure on the top screen.
+Displays an emote in a speech bubble above a [chibi](../graphics/chibis) figure on the top screen.

 ## `CHIBI_ENTEREXIT`